drbig/snb/README.md

             -v        - print version and exit
             -l LOCALE - force locale
             -w WIDTH  - set fixed-column mode (0 - off, default: 80)
+            -b        - use term bg color or black (default: term)

 The distributed `src/user.h` assumes you're using a `UTF-8` locale and have everything setup properly.
 The `-l` option is a simple feature to override your defined locale, which might help if your locale is e.g. `en_US` but you still happen to have everything setup properly so that using `en_US.UTF-8` will work.
 It will tell you if the call to `setlocale()` failed.